fastify/fastify/docs/Reference/TypeScript.md

 Using a Fastify plugin in TypeScript is just as easy as using one in JavaScript.
 Import the plugin with `import/from` and you're all set.

-> Using `require` won't load the type definitions properly and may cause a type errors

 One exception users should be aware of is that Fastify plugins use declaration merging to modify existing Fastify type interfaces (check out the previous two examples for more details).
 Declaration merging is not very _smart_, meaning if the plugin type definition for a plugin